 5. Take a van or bus from Sogod to Pintuyan: vans are faster and take about an hour.
 They usually charge 150 pesos.

-Because the journey is long, you might need to overnight in Ormoc or Sogod.
+Because it’s a long journey, you may need to spend the night in Ormoc or Sogod.

 3. Go from Malapascua to Pintuyan via Bogo